How to Apply for Graduate Studies

 Please note that domestic applicants (Canadian citizens and permanent residents) who are eligible are expected to apply for the Ontario Graduate Scholarship (OGS) and the Queen Elizabeth II Graduate Scholarship in Science and Technology (QEII).
-The deadline to apply is May 1, 2018.
-Students who do not apply for these scholarships will forfeit the top-up portion of their funding package.
+The deadline to apply is May 1, 2022.
+Students who are awarded these scholarships will receive a top-up to their funding package.

 Applicants to the MSc who are currently completing their bachelor’s degree should apply for the NSERC Undergraduate Student Research Award (USRA) if they want to start their research earlier in the summer and their supervisor approves.

 International applicants are encouraged to apply for international awards if they eligible.